flag0010/Raspberry_Pi_thermometer/README.md

 Then I put this function into a python 2.7 script called `rasp.pi.cpu.thermom.temp.monintor.py`, which uses it to guess the temp every hr, email you a 24 hr report, and email you a warning every hr if the temp is below 10 C (50 F).
 The email set up is explained below.

+You run it as follows:

+`python rasp.pi.cpu.thermom.temp.monintor.py xxxusernamexxx@gmail.com xxxmypasswordxxx`

+Where you need to enter your gmail address and password (see below for password detail, it's not the same one you use to check your gmail)

 Basically, if you have a Raspberry Pi 3B (and they're only $35), you can use it to do a monitor your house temp while you are away and send you warnings if it gets really cold.

 EMAIL SETUP